A successful Drupal to WordPress migration takes a great deal of planning. Find out what to expect and how to avoid expensive mistakes.

 David Coveney of Interconnect IT Ltd (UK).
 I used UI elements of Interconnect IT’s WordPress Search and Replace Tool as a starting point to create the in-house scripts on which this tool is based.
 WordPress (and others) Search and Replace Tool

-- Construction graphic courtesy of and copyright Free Range Stock, artist: Jack Moreh
+- Graphics courtesy of and copyright Free Range Stock, artists: mohamedhassan (checklist), Jack Moreh (all other graphics)